Back

 5. Generate reports on greenhouse gas emissions with measures taken to neutralize their impact.

 We researched the solutions: there was an air travel carbon footprint calculator.
 A service that showed how eating habits affect the environment.
-A project's website where users can calculate how many trees they need to plant in order to repay their debt to nature.
-But the market didn’t offer a simple and clear algorithm for calculating a company’s carbon footprint yet.
+A project’s website where users can calculate how many trees they need to plant in order to repay their debt to nature.
+However, the market has not yet offered a simple and clear algorithm to calculate a company’s carbon footprint.
 Existing alternatives discouraged users with poor appearance and complex terminology.

-One can make a report simply having collected analytical data and putting it in Excel.
-But it would take a lot of time and effort to study the relevant documents and prepare a spreadsheet: there are complex calculation methods and numerous special terms.
+One can make a report simply by collecting analytical data and putting it in Excel.
+However, it would take a lot of time and effort to study the relevant documents and prepare a spreadsheet there are complex calculation methods and numerous special terms.
 Our job was to make life easier for businesses by gathering all the necessary information and tools in one place and wrapping them in a bright and attractive interface.

 Full-fledged product instead of an MVP

-On the Purrweb side, a team consisting of a designer, 3 developers, a QA engineer, and a manager worked on the project.
+On Purrweb’s side, a team consisting of a designer, 3 developers, a QA engineer, and a manager worked on the project.
 The customer worked along with us.
 We used our classic web tech stack:

 • NestJS, TypeORM, postgres, and AWS for the backend;